-Since the split of the Linux community in Mauritius, hackers.mu was born.
-A new vision and objectives were the foundation of the hackers.mu core group.
-Our aim is to reach more people who will code in softwares that are used worldwide.
-The hackers.mu family kept growing.
-Today, we have brought more members in the hackers.mu community and right now, there is a boom in this group.
-Additionally, people from various part of the world wants to be part of the group, as seen on our Facebook group.
-Hackers.mu has been hosting live video streams on YouTube to bring together more people willing to learn and share in the community.
+Since the split of the Linux community in Mauritius, cyberstorm.mu (name rebranded due to trademark issues) was born.
+A new vision and objectives were the foundation of the cyberstorm.mu group.
+Our aim is to reach more people who will code in software that is used worldwide.
+The cyberstorm.mu family kept growing.
+Today, we have brought more members to the cyberstorm.mu community and right now, there is a boom in this group.
+Additionally, people from various part of the world wants to be part of the group, as seen on our Facebook group. cyberstorm.mu has been hosting live video streams on YouTube to bring together more people willing to learn and share in the community.

 An example is to publish one's assignment by a student.
 This acts as a catalyst for the academic development of the student.
 Today, companies will usually search the Github account of people, including Mauritians before recruiting them.
 Students were encouraged to create their Github accounts and even a blog.
-Then, we discussed about the achievement in the IETF 100 Hackathon.
-Logan took an example of Yash Paupiah's who did some scripting two years back and now sending patch in the open source community.
+Then, we discussed the achievement in the IETF 100 Hackathon.
 For example, the patches about TLS 1.3 during the IETF 100 Hackathon.
 At the end of the session, we announced the creation of the Mailing List "IT and Internet Users of Dodoland".
-Jagveer Loky from the hackers.mu community was chosen to be the moderator of the mailing list.
+Jagveer Loky from the cyberstorm.mu community was chosen to be the moderator of the mailing list.
 He will ensure the proper and smooth running of the mailing list.

 At the University of Mauritius

 At the end of the presentation, we had conversations with the students who were interested in topics such as OpenSSH, MVC, Java Programming, and MongoDB.
 Notes were taken to focus on these topics in the days to come.
 Then, we headed to Flying Dodo Bagatelle to celebrate the launch of the new mailing list by the cyberstorm.mu team.